mgamio/blog/_posts/2022-11-04-how-rest-client-handles-503-error..md

 In any case, the server will relieve itself after some delay.

-## A web client cannot control what happens on the server side
+## A REST client cannot control what happens on the server side

 Business-to-business ([B2B](https://codersite.dev/the-ubiquitous-language/){:target="_blank"}) is a typical scenario where one business acts as a client and the other acts as a server.